ohiosveryown/proportional.design/content/bastogne-walnut-desk/proccessing/processing--01.md

   - walnut
 ---

 Receiving the bastogne slab in all its natural glory.
 Unfortunately there were a couple of cuts that needed to happen to remove rot near the upper crotch.
-It obviously looks unatural but it was neccesary.